 Features of First Mortgage

 For obtaining a mortgage loan, the borrower has to sign a promissory note that acts as a promise to repay the borrowed amount as per the terms of the note.
 Apart from this, the borrower also signs a mortgage deed that gives the lender a lien on the property.
 In the event of default or non-repayment of the loan, the lender can sell the property to recover the payment as per the promissory note.

-In case of the first mortgage, if the borrower defaults the lender has the primary right over the property.
+In the case of the first mortgage, if the borrower defaults, the lender has the primary right over the property.
 He has the right to recover full payment before any other lenders on the same property are paid.
-Only after the first mortgage lender is fully satisfied, other lenders using same property as collateral may use the property.
-This proves that the first mortgage carries a lower risk for the lenders as compared to other mortgages.
+Only after the first mortgage lender is fully satisfied other lenders using the same property as collateral may use the property.
+This proves that the first mortgage carries a lower risk for the lenders than other mortgages.